Pyridine: Reagents

 As a base, pyridine can be used as the Karl Fischer reagent, but it is usually replaced by alternatives with a more pleasant odor, such as imidazole.

 Pyridinium chlorochromate, pyridinium dichromate, and the Collins reagent (the complex of chromium(VI) oxide) are used for the oxidation of alcohols.

+Other uses

+Pyridine has been used in many countries for the denaturing of alcohol, where it serves both to make the resulting product toxic and to give it an unpleasant odour and taste.

 Hazards

 Pyridine is a toxic, flammable liquid with a strong and unpleasant fishy odour.
 Its odour threshold of 0.04 to 20 ppm is close to its threshold limit of 5 ppm for adverse effects, thus most (but not all) adults will be able to tell when it is present at harmful levels.
 Pyridine easily dissolves in water and harms both animals and plants in aquatic systems.

 Fire

 Pyridine has a flash point of 20 °C and is therefore highly flammable.
 Combustion produces toxic fumes which can include bipyridines, nitrogen oxides, and carbon monoxide.

 Short-term exposure

 Pyridine can cause chemical burns on contact with the skin and its fumes may be irritating to the eyes or upon inhalation.
 Pyridine depresses the nervous system giving symptoms similar to intoxication with vapor concentrations of above 3600 ppm posing a greater health risk.
 The effects may have a delayed onset of several hours and include dizziness, headache, lack of coordination, nausea, salivation, and loss of appetite.
 They may progress into abdominal pain, pulmonary congestion and unconsciousness.
 The lowest known lethal dose (LD_{Lo}) for the ingestion of pyridine in humans is 500 mg/kg.